Summer Pilea Care: Best Tips To Keep Your Plant Fresh And Healthy

 Leaves are dropping off or getting yellow.

 If you notice any of these symptoms, your Pilea could be too close to high-intensity light, or it might be in a spot where temperatures are persistently above 80 degrees F (27 degrees C).
-Remember to monitor the temperature: not just in the room, but also around the plant.
+Remember to monitor the temperature: not just in the room, but also around the plant, and always maintain enough air circulation.

 Maintain constant ventilation and leave enough space between your Pilea and the light source.
 Place your Pilea near to a North or East-facing window or use sheers or blinds if facing south or west windows.